The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-oh and so he breaks it down like it's a company yeah the business of harvard college is private education to students and then he has like a graph it's like enrollment has been flat over the last 20 years faculty growth has been modest you know growing at half a% but administration growth has grown by 40% in 20 years so he's like basically like oh you're not growing students but you're growing your admin your opex on the back end right and analyzing it like a business
+Oh, and so he breaks it down like it's a company.
+He says, "The business of Harvard College is private education to students," and then he shows a graph. **Enrollment has been flat over the last 20 years.** Faculty growth has been modest—about **0.5%**—but administrative growth has increased by **40%** in 20 years.
+So he's basically saying, "You're not growing students, but you're growing your admin—your OPEX (operating expenses) on the back end," analyzing it like a business.

 Sam Parr